Spalding Power Station: History

 The power station, known as the Spalding Energy Facility, is sited on a former sugar beet site of British Sugar.
 It was first proposed in October 1996 and given approval by the DTI in November 2000.
-It is run by the Spalding Energy Company Ltd, a subsidiary of Intergen.
-Intergen is jointly owned by the Ontario Teachers' Pension Plan and China Huaneng Group.
+It is run by the Spalding Energy Company Ltd, a subsidiary of InterGen.
+InterGen is owned by the Sev.en Global Investments.

 The electricity is supplied to Centrica under a 17-year deal agreed on 22 May 2002; Centrica originally had 50% of the equity in the project in December 1999, and they supply the gas.
 It was the first power station to be project financed under the New Electricity Trading Arrangements in England and Wales, and funded by Barclays Capital.

-It was Intergen's third UK power station after Rocksavage and Coryton.
-Intergen is based in Burlington, Massachusetts.
+It was InterGen's third UK power station after Rocksavage and Coryton.
+InterGen is based in Edinburgh, Scotland.

 Construction began in March 2002.
 It opened in October 2004 at a cost of £425 million.